sbtseiji/bblconverter/README.md

     - publisher: value::publisher
 ```

+As an example of a more complex formatter, attached to the yaml folder is the bibliography format for *The Japanese Journal of Psychology*.

 ### Conditional

 YAML formatter can also perform basic conditional branching.
 Condition clauses are indicated by keys beginning with `cond::` and are used in the following format: